Skip to main content

 hid_error(pointer dev) → string

-// deckbridge-native HID export:
+// deckbridge-native HID exports:

-mirabox_hid_find_path(uint16 vid, uint16 usagePage, uint16 usage,
+mirabox_hid_find_path(uint16 vid, uint16 pid, uint16 usagePage, uint16 usage,

-buffer out, size_t bufLen) → int (1=found, 0=not)
+buffer out, size_t bufLen) → int (1=found, 0=not; pid=0 matches any PID)

 isNullPtr() guards returns from hid_open / hid_open_path — an FFI pointer that .equals(null) means the open failed.